libu40/DataStructures/README.md

 * Kinesis firehouse can invoke lambda function for the transformation.
 * S3 bucket with server  logs enabled can accumulate many server log objects.
 S3 lifecycle configuration to set rules so that S3 can automatically delete after period of time.
 * To create nested stack use AWS-cloudformation-stack needs to be used.
+* Use SAM package command to zip the application and upload to S3 and then create a output template file.
+The SAM deploy command is used to deploy the application picking the output file to instances.
+* Environment variables are dynamic way of passing variable values to Lambda function.
+* In Apigateway the deployment represents a deployment resource.
+For the client to call the Api then you must create a deployment and associate to a stage.
+The stage\
+  contains the integration models, mapping templates..
+* In order to call STS we need to pass the ARN of the role that the app should assume, The duration of validity, Role session name which is a string value to identify the session where can also useful for cloudtrail during audit.
+* When your API's resource receives request from other than the application domain then CORS should be enabled which means the following headers should be sent in the request.
+  1. access-control-allow-methods
+  2. access-control-allow-headers
+  3. access-control-allow-origin
+* Redis for high availability.
+* Security groups and network ACL's allow you to control inbound and outbound network to access your instances.
+* Use command sts decode-authorization-message which decodes additional information about request returned from the encoded message request.
+* Policy simulator command is been used to evaluate the policies and return list of context keys first. then in the next step provide the context keys to be used in next step aws iam simulate-custom-policy command.
+* X-Ray daemons can be installed in Windows, linux and Ubuntu.
+* Cloudtrail logs all autenticated or unautenciated request to STS api, Assumerolewithsaml, assumerolewithwebidentity.
+* Aws codestar accelerates the software release with the help of codepipeline.
+* When using CLI the credentials are evaluated in the following manner
+  1. Environment variables.
+  2. Java system properties
+  3. Default credentials profile.
+  4. ECS container credentials
+* When uploading an application to EBS you need to specify the following
+  1. Not exceeding 512MB
+  2. ZIP or WAR file.
+  3. Not include parent folder
+* By default alias points to single version of lambda function.
+When the version is update it points to newer function version.
+Using -routing-config parameter we can use to point multiple versions.
+* The dafault visibility timeout for SQS message is 30 seconds and If application needs more time then change the visibility timeout and delete the message after processing.
 *